vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### MeshAnnotation (enum)

 `thirdPersonOnly` is for hiding the rendering of the model's head portion in VR.
-Since we assumed that the VR camera's viewpoint is at the head position, by setting thirdPersonOnly, the situation where users may inadvertently see the model's face, head and hair can be prevented.
+Since we assumed that the VR camera's viewpoint is at the head position, by setting thirdPersonOnly, the situation where the user may inadvertently see the model's face, head and hair (block the first-person view) can be prevented.

 `firstPersonOnly` is a setting that objects rendered by the first-person camera can only be seen from the first-person view.
 Normally `firstPersonOnly` will not be used unless the application side needs it for special purposes.